elastic/kibana/x-pack/build_chromium/README.md

 was downloaded from the main [Chromium download location](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html).

+We do this on Mac because Elastic signs the Kibanna release artifact with Apple to work with Gatekeeper on Mac OS.
+Having our own binary of Chromium and bundling it with Kibana is integral to the artifact signing process.

 ## Build Script Usage

 These commands show how to set up an environment to build: